 After taking the oath, the Commission issues the certificate of Romanian citizenship, which will be drawn up in two copies, signed by the president of the National Citizenship Authority, of which one copy will be handed to the holder.
 Both copies of the certificate contain security features and have photos of the holder attached.

-In the event that minor children acquire Romanian citizenship together with their parents or with one of them, they will be registered in the parents' citizenship certificate and do not take the oath.
+In the event that minor children acquire Romanian citizenship in 2023 together with their parents or with one of them, they will be registered in the parents' citizenship certificate and do not take the oath.

 The following data is provided by the National Citizenship Authority on the number of citizenship requests: